If you are on a budget and want to block out noises getting into your house, moving blankets is one of the best options.

 Window blockers are what they sound like…they block the windows.
 No, these aren’t curtains or blinds.

 These are big panels that fit precisely the window frame’s size, blocking all the light and sound from getting in the house.

 If you don’t have the budget, you don’t have to buy the window blockers with minimal skills; you can easily create them from sofa cushions and other materials.

 After making the panel, mount it on a hardwood board and seal it with acoustic sealant.
 The frame will absorb vibrations and noise.

 Acoustic curtains are elegant to look at.
 They also come with hooks, so you don’t have to ruin your walls when installing them.

-For you to get the most from the blankets, go for high-quality thick ones.
-Strategically hang the blankets on the floor, ceiling, walls, doors, windows, or anywhere, where the annoying sounds are coming from.
+To get the most from the blankets, go for high-quality thick ones.
+Strategically hang the blankets on the floor, ceiling, walls, doors, windows, or anywhere the annoying sounds are coming from.